-All 6-9 and 9-12 students must complete a specific disciplinary major, which is the core for their licensure area.
+All 9-12 licensure students must complete a specific disciplinary major, which is the core for their licensure area.
+Middle school licensure candidates (6-9) may major in psychology or a specific disciplinary major appropriate to language arts, mathematics, science or social studies.
+They must complete two content areas of concentration from language arts, mathematics, science or social studies.
 Those desiring to teach at the K-6 level may major in any department.
-B-K students must major in Psychology.
-A second area of concentration is required for middle school (6-9) candidates.
+B-K students must major in psychology.

-Licensure for Post-Baccalaureate Students
+Licensure for Post-Baccalaureate Candidates

 The department offers opportunities for individuals holding bachelor's degrees or higher and desiring (a) initial North Carolina Standard Professional I Teaching Licensure, (b) licensure in another area, (c) renewal credits, or (d) fulfillment of lateral entry or Regional Alternative Licensure Center (RALC) requirements.
 These individuals meet with an Education Department advisor to plan their course of study.
-To be licensed, post-baccalaureate students must meet the same or equivalent course requirements as other UNC Asheville students seeking licensure in the same area, and have an undergraduate GPA of at least 2.5 or have completed a master's degree or higher.
+To be licensed, post-baccalaureate candidates must meet the same or equivalent course requirements as other UNC Asheville candidates seeking licensure in the same area, and have an undergraduate GPA of at least 2.5 or have completed a master's degree or higher.
 Post-baccalaureate students with an undergraduate GPA between 2.3 and 2.5 must meet with an Education advisor to design a plan of study and are required to have acceptable scores, as established by NCDPI on the SAT, ACT, or PRAXIS I: PPST.